Your privacy is important to Horizon Power. We are committed to ensuring the confidentiality and security of your personal information.

 1.4 How do we collect personal information?

 There are several ways that we may collect your personal information, which are set out below:

 (a) Directly from you

 If it is reasonable and practical to do so, we will collect your personal information directly from you.
-We may do this when we meet you in person, such as when you complete an application form or contract.
-But we may also collect your personal information directly from you in other ways, including when we have a conversation with you over the telephone, you send an email or letter to us, you complete an online enquiry or application form or you submit a tender.
+We may do this when we meet you in person, such as when you complete an application form, survey or contract.
+But we may also collect your personal information directly from you in other ways, including when we have a conversation with you over the telephone, you send an email or letter to us, you complete an online enquiry or survey, use Horizon Power's online or digital tools and applications or complete or commence an application form or you submit a tender.